-Vanessa Liu
+Vanessa Liu  🗎

-Imagine the day when nano-sized diamond needles, each a thousand times thinner than human hair, can be used to produce new telecommunication devices that transmit data in bigger volumes and at faster speeds.

-Investments in research and development (R&D) in the field of materials science and collaborations between research institutions and industries may soon see such advances applied in everyday life.
+SINGAPORE - Imagine the day when nano-sized diamond needles, each a thousand times thinner than human hair, are employed to transmit telecommunication data in bigger volumes and at faster speeds.
+Investments in research and development in the field of materials science, and collaborations between research institutions and industries, may see such advances applied in everyday life sooner than you think.

-Global experts are gathered in Singapore for the 10th International Conference on Materials for Advanced Technologies to share ideas on new materials that can shape and advance civilisation, and how the technologies can be translated into real-world applications.
+Global experts are gathered in Singapore for the International Conference on Materials for Advanced Technologies to share ideas on new materials that can shape and advance civilisation, and how the technologies can be translated into real-world applications.

-Deputy Prime Minister Heng Swee Keat, who was guest of honour at the opening ceremony yesterday, described Singapore's journey in the field of materials science.
+Deputy Prime Minister Heng Swee Keat, who was guest of honour at the opening ceremony on Monday (June 24), described Singapore's journey in the field of materials science.

-He said that as a result of the Republic investing in science and technology R&D since almost three decades ago, the manufacturing sector in Singapore, which is the country's largest export sector, is now largely driven by advanced materials technologies.
+He said that as a result of the Republic investing in science and technology R&D almost three decades ago, the manufacturing sector in Singapore, which is the country's largest export sector, is now largely driven by advanced materials technologies.